Join our dynamic Lab! We are recruiting and funding is available for PhD and Postdoc positions.

-Aunya is a first year Masters student in the department of Communication Sciences Disorders at the University of Alberta.
+Aunya is a Master’s student in the department of Communication Sciences Disorders at the University of Alberta.
 She is an English-French bilingual and is completing her thesis under Dr. Macleod.
 Her research focuses on bilingual speech production in French Immersion students.

 - Natalie Gordon